-The blueberries in this recipe play a huge part of these muffins end up tasting.
+The blueberries in this recipe play a huge part in how these muffins end up tasting.
 Be sure you’re using flavorful, delicious berries.

 While you may be tempted to add in more blueberries, I recommend adding the amount the recipe calls for.
 Otherwise your muffins can turn out a bit soggy from the extra liquid from the berries.

 I also recommend using small blueberries if possible!
-That way you get little bursts of blueberries in every bite, rather that in just a few.
+That way you get little bursts of blueberries in every bite, rather than in just a few.

 Lemon Juice and Lemon Zest

 Using fresh lemon juice and zest in this recipe is a must!
 Lemon juice from a bottle just isn’t the same.